spawnfest/elixirbench/README.md

 The project consists of several components:

-* the API server - powers everything and is responsible for scheduling execution of benchmarks.
+* [the API server](api/) - powers everything and is responsible for scheduling execution of benchmarks.
 The server provides a public GraphQL API for exploring the results of the benchmarks.
-* the runner server - runs on separate infrastructure and is responsible for consistent execution of benchmarks.
+* [the runner server](runner/) - runs on separate infrastructure and is responsible for consistent execution of benchmarks.
+* [the runner container](runner-container/) - scripts to build container which fetches project source and executes benchmarks;
-* the front-end - is a website that leverages the GraphQL API and facilitates exploration of the results for humans.
+* [the front-end](web/) - is a website that leverages the GraphQL API and facilitates exploration of the results for humans.

 ## How to use it